onejeuu/sc-file/docs/source/usage/mapcache.rst

 Minecraft does not load distant regions just because their files exist.
 Teleport to the region, then adjust the height if necessary.

-Use the `Minecraft coordinate calculator <CoordinateCalculator_>`_ when you want a position without calculating it manually.
+Use the `Coordinate Calculator`_ when you want a position without calculating it manually.

 ----------------------------------------